 All orders to purchase Shares directly from a Fund must be placed for one or more Creation Units and in the manner and by the time set forth in the Participant Agreement and/or applicable order form.
-The order cut-off time for orders to purchase Creation Units is expected to be 3:00 p.m.
-Eastern time, which time may be modified by a Fund from time-to-time by amendment to the Participant Agreement and/or applicable order form.
-The date on which an order to purchase Creation Units (or an order to redeem Creation Units, as set forth below) is received and accepted is referred to as the "Order Placement Date."
+The order cut-off time for orders to purchase Creation Units is expected to be 1:00 p.m.
+Eastern time, which time may be modified by a Fund from time-to-time by amendment to the Participant Agreement and/or applicable order to purchase Creation Units, as set forth below) is received and accepted is referred to as the "Order Placement Date."